“James, he may have committed a crime against you. Luckily, you can say that you don’t want to follow it up. Tell me that now!”

 “Caroline, keep your voice down.
 We are in a tent!
 I have already heard others talking this morning from in here!”

-We both fell silent to listen to the continued conversations around us.
+We both fell silent to listen to the background noise and see if there was any difference.
+People were continuing their conversations regardless.

 “I guess they weren’t listening?”
 Caroline said as she looked at me worriedly.